fusionlanguage/fut/doc/reference.md

 * `Encoding.UTF8.GetByteCount(str)` calculates the number of bytes needed for UTF-8 encoding of the string.
 * `Encoding.UTF8.GetBytes(str, byteArray, byteArrayIndex)` writes UTF-8
-  to the specified `byte` array starting from the given index.
+  to the specified `byte` array, starting from the given index.
 * `Encoding.UTF8.GetString(byteArray, offset, length)`
   creates a string from the specified part of a `byte` array.